 Step 2: You need to provide the receipt number for the application to your nearest Scout Centre.

 Once you submit your form at the Post Office they will give you a receipt number.
-Once you have that number you need to contact your nearest Scout Service Centre or Group Leader.
+Once you have that number you need to contact the Victorian Scout Centre or your Group Leader.

 Frequently Asked Questions

-Anyone who is a member of scouting and is over 18 must hold a working with children’s check.
-This is a requirement of Scouts Policy, which you must adhere to as a registered member.
-If you do not hold a card you cannot be a member of the movement.
+Anyone who is a member of scouting and is over 18 must hold a Working with Children’s Check.
+This is now a legal requirement, meaning that if you do not hold a card you cannot be a member of Scouts Victoria.

 What about motorsport?

-To be a member of Rover Scout Motorsport, you must be a registered member of Scouts Australia.
+To be a member of Rover Scout Motorsport, you must be a registered member of Scouts Australia, Girl Guides Victoria, or associated entities, such as Scouts New Zealand.
 You are automatically a member in Victoria when you are in the Rover Section.
-If you are not a member of the association, you are not a member of RSM.
-Depending on the event, it will be either a closed club or open event.
-Most events on the Rover Motorsport Calendar are closed events (like Lead Foot & Mudbash), therefore you must be a member of RSM Victoria.
+If you are not a member of one of these association, you can not be a member of RSM.

 Remember, events cross check your membership with records held at Scouts HQ.
 If you are not a member you will not be permitted to compete.